guildedts/guide/guide/creating-your-bot/creating-commands.md

 // Wait for a message to be sent in a channel client.on('messageCreate', message => {
-    // Ceck if the user who created the message isnt the bot
+    // Check if the user who created the message isnt the bot
     // This will prevent rate limits
-    if(message.createdBy === client.user.id) return;
+    if (message.author?.isBot) return;

     // Reply to the message
     message.reply('Hello friend!')